Becoming a Formal Student

 - Supporting the Center: This includes making a regular financial contribution if possible, staying actively involved in the Sangha through sittings and events, and being willing to volunteer when needed.

-- Staying in Touch: It's important to maintain regular contact with Sensei, and it's the student’s responsibility to initiate it.
-Non-local students should do so through phone, email, or remote dokusan, while local students are asked to attend dokusan in person when possible.
+- Staying in touch: It's important to maintain regular contact with Sensei, and it's the student’s responsibility to initiate it.
+Non-local students should do so through phone, email, or remote dokusan, while local students are asked to attend dokusan in person whenever possible.
+Wearing a robe is generally expected for dokusan, but dark-colored clothing is fine if you don't have a robe.
+If you have a rakusu, please wear it during dokusan.

 - Ending the relationship: If at any time you no longer wish to be a formal student, please talk to Sensei about it, so there can be a clear parting of the ways, just as there was a ceremony to begin the relationship.
 This is both a way of acknowledging the gravity of the student-teacher bond and ensuring that there is an opportunity for a degree of closure.
 Just drifting away can be unhelpful.

-Further Steps
+Other Steps

 As a student, you may request to receive a rakusu (which you sew) and a Dharma name, usually as part of the Jukai (precepts) ceremony.